loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 {{< img src="20250925_005.jpeg" alt="mini-rack assembled" >}}

 Here is the rack loaded with gear.
 I purposely made the vertical aluminum rails a little too tall, to give me some "wiggle room" for taller items to fit on the shelves.
+Because I'm not using traditional rack rails, I can infinitely adjust the shelves up or down as needed.

 {{< img src="20250925_006.jpeg" alt="mini-rack assembled with gear" >}}